frankhereford/airflow/README.md

   * you can run the command in a terminal and get full STDOUT from the program, but also color coded print-out of the interactions with the airflow orchestration
   * ~fail to safe~
 * onepassword secrets
   * built in, zero-config.
-You give it the secret name in 1PW, it gives you the value
+You give it the secret name in 1PW, it gives you the value, right in the DAG
 * support for picking secrets based on local/production

 ## intents